-Any new student who withdraws after classes begin or any present or former student who leaves after completing the check-in process for any term will owe tuition, program fee, and room and board if applicable through the date of withdrawal with a minimum due of 20 percent of the semester rate.
-This applies to a student who leaves for any reason-either voluntary withdrawal or suspension/expulsion.
-If a student has paid more than the required amount due, a refund will be made.
+Any student who withdraws after completing the check-in process for any term will owe tuition, program fee, and room and board charges for the semester pro-rated through the date of withdrawal.
+This applies to a student who leaves for any reason-either voluntary withdrawal or suspension.